 Find PermitRootLogin no and change it to PermitRootLogin yes

-Sometimes it's PermitRootLogin prohibit-password, which means password login is disabled.
-Just change it to yes.
+Sometimes it is PermitRootLogin prohibit-password, which means password login is disabled; just change it to yes

 Open gdm-password

-We use the CERNET (Campus Network) mirror source Debian , Ubuntu
+We use the CERNET joint mirrors Debian , Ubuntu

-Clear the contents and replace them with the mirror source.
+Clear the contents and replace them with the mirror source entries

-Older systems like Debian 10 may be missing some files.
+Older systems such as debian10 may be missing files

-Here we recommend using Alibaba Cloud mirror source Debian , Ubuntu
+Here I recommend using the Alibaba Cloud mirror sources Debian , Ubuntu

 Note!
-The Alibaba Cloud mirror is relatively slow (usually around 500KB/s).
-It is only recommended for Alibaba Cloud servers or systems not supported by campus network mirrors (e.g., Debian 9 and below).
+Alibaba mirrors are slower (usually around 500KB/s), and are only recommended for Alibaba Cloud servers or systems not supported by university mirrors (such as debian9 and below)

 Check the current system language